AdobeDocs/commerce-learn.en/help/site-management/integrate-commerce-ajo.md

 ## Video content

-- Address siloed data challenges by seamlessly streaming data between Adobe Commerce and the Adobe Experience Platform, including Journey Optimizer, with the AEP Connector
+- Address siloed data challenges by seamlessly streaming data between Adobe Commerce and the Adobe Experience Platform, including Journey Optimizer, with the Data Connection
 - Take data delivered from Commerce in real time to activate and personalize customer journeys in Journey Optimizer
 - Combine Commerce data with data from additional sources.
 Build audiences and target them with unique messages, experiences, or offers
 - Implement this integration in just one hour with the AEP Connector, compared to the typical 20 days it takes for a custom implementation